Centre for Policy Studies: History

-According to the 2014 Global Go To Think Tank Index Report (Think Tanks and Civil Societies Program, University of Pennsylvania), CPS is number 89 (of 150) in the "Top Think Tanks Worldwide (U.S. and non-U.S.)" and number 69 (of 80) in the "Top Think Tanks in Western Europe".
+In the 2014 Global Go To Think Tank Index Report (Think Tanks and Civil Societies Program, University of Pennsylvania), the CPS was ranked number 89 (of 150) in the "Top Think Tanks Worldwide (U.S. and non-U.S.)" and number 69 (of 80) in the "Top Think Tanks in Western Europe".

+A 2019 ComRes poll revealed that the Centre for Policy Studies was considered the most influential think tank by Conservative MPs.

+In 2024, the CPS celebrated its 50th anniversary.
+To mark the anniversary, the CPS hosted events including the 2023 Keith Joseph Memorial Lecture, delivered by Niall Ferguson, and the 50th Anniversary Gala Dinner with guest of honour Rishi Sunak.

 Funding

 Think tank Transparify, which is funded by the Open Society Foundations, ranked the CPS as one of the four least transparent think tanks in the UK in relation to funding.
 Transparify's report How Transparent are Think Tanks about Who Funds Them 2016? rated them as 'highly opaque,' one of 'a handful of think tanks that refuse to reveal even the identities of their donors.

-In November 2022, the funding transparency website Who Funds You? gave the CPS an E grade, the lowest transparency rating (rating goes from A to E).
+In September 2023, the funding transparency website Who Funds You? gave the CPS an D grade (rating goes from A to E).